teesloane/Auth-Boss/README.md

 If you have ever logged into a service by using your Twitter, Google, or Facebook account, then you have used OAuth.

-OAuth Providers (Facebook, Google, etc), operate through private, unique, access tokens that provide the means of authentication for your service (which is now an OAuth client) to allow logins.
+OAuth Providers (Facebook, Google, etc), operate through private, unique, access tokens that provide the means of authentication for your service (the "OAuth client") to allow logins.

 In this process, you will need to register your server as a OAuth Client.
 This will usually set you up with a `client id`, and `client secret`.
 Users that login to your service will be reloacted to the OAuth Provider where the user can confirm that they do indeed want to "login" (aka, allow the server they are logging in to, to have access to any required information from the OAuth Provider. )

+In the case of our friend Beorn...

+- Beorn goes to `http://knittingworld.com` to get some nice yarn.
+- Beorn decides to login using his Google account.
+- Beorn is prompted to enter his google account credentials (in the case that he already isn't logged in)
+- After entering his credentials Google (or whatever OAuth provider he uses) will prompt him to check that he wants to sign into `http://knittinggworld.com` with his Google account.
+- After accepting, Beorn is redirected to `http://knittingworld.com`.
+- If `knittingworld` needs access to resource regarding Beorn's information it can make requests to a `resource server` (via the OAuth provider) to access then, provided it's access token is valid.

 From the [OWASP Authentication Cheat Sheet](https://www.owasp.org/index.php/Authentication_Cheat_Sheet#OAuth)